What is a Merchant?What Qualifies You as a Merchant? How Do You Secure a Merchant Account?

 North American BancardN/A (~$45 billion each year)Flat-rate plus interchange; 0.29 percent per transaction

-Can Your Merchant Account be Canceled?
+Can My Merchant Account be Canceled?

 So, you’ve weighed your options, and managed to secure support from a merchant service provider.
 You’re all set to start operating like a proper merchant now… right?

-Not exactly.
+Well, yes, but your work isn’t over yet.
 Now, you have to put effort into protecting your merchant account.
 This means complying with the requirements imposed by your account provider, as well as other entities like Visa and Mastercard.

 By agreeing to do business with you, an acquirer is taking on a degree of liability.
 Specifically, they accept the risk of funds reversals, in the form of payment disputes and chargebacks, if you are unable to cover your liabilities.

-Most acquirers will seek to limit their outgoing expenses and risk by limiting problematic merchant accounts.
+Naturally, acquirers will seek to limit their outgoing expenses and risk by limiting problematic merchant accounts.
 Merchants that consistently breach the fraud or chargeback thresholds set by Visa and Mastercard will have restrictions imposed on their accounts.
 They may even have their merchant account frozen or terminated altogether.

 FAQs